 C. Extend the liner to prevent a plant invasion

 Even plants that normally grow on dry land love water, and some want to spread into the water along the pond’s edge.
-To prevent an invasion, run the liner 12 in. or more beyond the pond’s edging stones and cover it with mulch or gravel.
+To prevent an invasion as you determine how to build a pond, run the liner 12 in. or more beyond the pond’s edging stones and cover it with mulch or gravel.
 The rubber liner will block water-seeking roots.

 D. Make a mow-over border where garden meets grass

 Flat stones set at ground level create a lawn mower–friendly transition between your pond and lawn.
 Instead of trimming the grass where it meets the pond-surrounding boulders or plants, you can run the lawn mower right over the stone border.

 To prepare for winter or to clean the pond, most pond owners occasionally pump out the water.
 To make your pond easy to pump dry, slope the floor gradually toward a sump hole.
 That way, you can set a pump in a single spot to discharge all the water.
 Make the sump hole dish-shaped and no more than 3 in. deep so the liner can conform to it.

 F. Place the skimmer in an easy-access spot

 Skimmers, filters and waterfall tanks collect debris (mostly leaves and other plant parts) and require occasional cleaning.
 If you plan to use one, don’t put it in a spot that can only be reached by crawling over rocks or trampling plants.
 The stuff you take out of a skimmer is great fertilizer for plants.
 Plant a patch of hostas or other leafy cover next to the skimmer.
 The large leaves hide the debris while it decomposes and nourishes the plants, and you save yourself a trip to the trashcan.

 G. Cut steps into the soil for easy access